An SLE$_2$ loop measure: Background

 \subsubsection{Continuous harmonic objects}

-Consider a puncture-free\footnote{The probabilistic objects we will consider, as Brownian motion, cannot see punctures.
-We can hence assume all Riemann surfaces to be puncture free.} Riemann surface equipped with a conformal metric $(\Si,g)$ - an important particular case of this set-up being a domain $(D,|dz|^2)$ of the complex plane equipped with the Euclidian metric.
+Consider a Riemann surface equipped with a conformal metric $(\Si,g)$ - an important particular case of this set-up being a domain $(D,|dz|^2)$ of the complex plane equipped with the Euclidean metric.
 We split the boundary of $\Si$ in a Dirichlet and a Neumann part, $\partial \Si_D$ and $\partial \Si_N$ (such that each one is a finite union of boundary arcs).
 We are going to consider smooth functions on $\Si$ that continuously extend to the boundary (except possibly at a finite number of points).
-If the metric is given in local coordinates by $g(z) |dz|^2$, we define the Laplacian to be $\D^g= g^{-1}(z) \D$ , where $\D = \partial^2_{xx} +\partial^2_{yy}$ is the Euclidean Laplacian.
+If the metric is given in local coordinates by $g(z) |dz|^2$, we define the Laplacian to be $\D^g= g^{-1}(z) \D$ , where $\D = \partial^2_{xx} +\partial^2_{yy}$ is the positive Euclidean Laplacian.
 A harmonic function is a real-valued function $F$ such that $\D^g F=0$.

 Until further notice, we now work on a domain $D$ of the complex plane equipped with the Euclidean metric.